 These dogs can sometimes seem cream with blue stripes, depending on their genes.

-Another rare color variation, this type of dog is absolutely breathtaking with their liver-colored noses and light silvery liver coats.
+Another rare color variation, the Blue Fawn Pitbull is absolutely breathtaking with their liver-colored noses and light silvery liver coats.

 A light base, faint blue stripes, and a reddish nose make this guy one of the most expensive shades.